Asset Based Lending Bank Alternative Financing | 7 Park Avenue Financial

 Inventory ( ABL is one of the best ways to resolve the inventory financing challenge, including retail financing )

-Financing commercial real estate is also a common use of asset based loans, with a bridge loan being a common structure.
+Financing commercial real estate is also an everyday use of asset based loans, with a bridge loan being a typical structure.

-Asset based Lending for Canadian firms differs from traditional chartered bank type financing in that lines of credit are made available against inventory and receivables on their own merit, so to speak.
-What do we mean by that?
-Simply that these types of facilities are very non-covenant-based.
-Unlike bank operating facilities which have a lower cost of financing asset-based lines of credit do not have covenants, rations, and significant external other collateral attached to them.
-In certain cases, parts or all of the transactions can be structured as term loans versus revolving facilities.
+These types of facilities are very non-covenant-based.
+Unlike bank operating facilities with a lower cost of financing, asset-based lines of credit do not have covenants, rations, and significant external collateral attached to them.
+In certain cases, parts or all transactions can be structured as term loans versus revolving facilities.

 ABL IS FORMULA DRIVEN

-This type of business financing is very much formula-driven, to the point where the Canadian business owner or financial manager always knows his or her working capital availability subject to current and projected sales growth.
+This type of business financing is very formula-driven, so the Canadian business owner or financial manager always knows his or her working capital availability, which is subject to current and projected sales growth.

-In the case of the receivables component, 90% of available A/R is financing, and depending on the overall quality and liquidation value of your inventory, margins on the inventory component tend to be anywhere between 40-75% in our experience.
+In the case of the receivables component, 90% of available A/R is financing, and depending on the overall quality and liquidation value of your inventory, margins on the inventory component tend to be between 40% and 75%, in our experience.

 This type of financing works best because asset-based lenders are experts in the quality of receivables and inventory value.
 In an asset based lending facility, you are not taking on debt.
-You are simply liquidating receivables and inventory at a fast pace, and as you grow, your working capital and cash grow commensurately with your sales and revenue growth!
+You are simply liquidating receivables and inventory quickly, and as you grow, your working capital and cash grow commensurately with your sales and revenue growth!

-Security for the facility is simply a charge on the assets being financing.
-As we have stated, those assets include A/R and inventory, but equipment and real estate can also be added on in many cases.
-A general security agreement, commonly known to financiers as a 'GSA, 'is taken as collateral for the facility, in the same manner as a Canadian bank might take.
+Security for the facility is simply a charge on the assets being financed.
+As stated, those assets include A/R and inventory, but equipment and real estate can also be added on in many cases.
+A general security agreement, commonly known to financiers as a 'GSA, 'is taken as collateral for the facility in the same manner as a Canadian bank might take.
 This collateral is, in effect, the 'underpinning' of the facility.

-A simple way to understand this new type of financing from asset based lending companies in Canada is to think of the collateral assets, not your overall balance sheet and financial strength and operating metrics.
+A simple way to understand this new type of financing from asset-based lending companies in Canada is to consider the collateral assets, not your overall balance sheet, financial strength, and operating metrics.

 THE REQUIREMENT FOR REPORTING AND REGULAR UPDATES ON FINANCIAL STATEMENTS AND RECEIVABLE AND PAYABLE AGINGS

-There is more reporting required because you receive a higher margining or borrowing base in asset-based lending.
-As a business owner, you can view that as a bad thing or a good thing - many clients have told us the additional monthly reporting they do for their asset-based lines of credit helps them understand their business better.
+More reporting is required because asset-based lending offers a higher margin or borrowing base.
+As a business owner, you can view that as a bad thing or a good thing—many clients have told us that the additional monthly reporting they do for their asset-based lines of credit helps them understand their business better.

 Numerous 'subsets' of asset-based finance can deliver on short-term structured credit and intermediate-term finance needs.
-The owner/mgr should also understand these.
+The owner/mgr should also understand these and the certain borrowing constraints that might come with them.
 They include:

 Inventory Loans